-I don’t want to, nor indeed do I feel the need to, catch and display every bass that swims on the coast to qualify myself as a guide.
-In fact I count myself lucky if, when fly fishing that my customers or I can catch a bass at all, especially under the circumstances I enjoy the most, wild wind, waves, and clear breaking white water, tough!
+I don’t want to, nor indeed do I feel the need to, catch and display every bass that swims on the coast to qualify myself as a bass angler.
+In fact I count myself lucky if, when fly fishing that my friends or I can catch a bass at all, especially under the circumstances I enjoy the most, wild wind, waves, and clear breaking white water, tough!

 I do like to explore as much of any location as I can, and, after any day spent on the coast, I feel like I have a better understanding of the fishing.
 Even if it’s a location I know very well.
 Will I swing through it most of the time?
 Will I strip fast or slow, will it be a big fly or small?
 Up or down?
 Probably any of these things and often many, many more are significant and often considered.